bhumikhokhani/Hashnode-Blogs/cl2lls3x102btg9nvh2ue771x.md

 Let me know if you have any queries in the comments section.

 And would you be interested in using an open-source tool like Typesense Cloud?
 Do let me know in the comment section below.
-I hope you enjoyed reading it! <br>
+I hope you enjoyed reading it!
-Link to original article is [here](https://aviyel.com/post/3087/typesense-cloud-review-2022-details-pricing-features).

 <hr></hr>